Manage OLE in Presentations Using Python

 presentation.save("output.pptx", slides.export.SaveFormat.PPTX)

-After embedding an OLE object, a preview consisting of an icon image is added automatically.
-This preview is what users see before accessing or opening the OLE object.
-If you want to use a specific image and text as elements in the preview, you can set the icon image and title using Aspose.Slides for Python via .NET.
+After you embed an OLE object, an icon-based preview is added automatically.
+This preview is what users see before they access or open the OLE object.
+If you want to use a specific image and text in the preview, you can set the icon image and title using Aspose.Slides for Python.

-This Python code shows you how to set the icon image and title for an embedded object:
+This Python code shows how to set the icon image and title for an embedded object:

 with slides.Presentation("sample.pptx") as presentation: